Objects for Everyday Resilience

 The intersection of material things and our ‘everyday’ resilience

-The significant amount of literature on objects and things in relation to resilience gives us a wide range of potential applications when thinking about the material conditions of resilience in the COVID-19 pandemic as it continues to unfold.
+The significant amount of literature on objects and things in relation to resilience gave us a wide range of potential applications when thinking about the material conditions of resilience in the COVID-19 pandemic as it continues to unfold.

 Old and new ways of coping under COVID-19